kkestell/djinn/README.md

 ## Overview

-Djinn is a command-line application for downloading music using Soulseek, with metadata from MusicBrainz and Last.fm.
+Djinn is a command-line application for downloading music using Soulseek, with metadata from MusicBrainz, Last.fm, and Spotify.

 ## Downloading Music with `djinn download`